alekshiidenhovi/BASIC-interpreter/BASIC_SPEC.md

 ### Syntax
 1. program = block* end-line
 2. block = (line/for-block)*
-3. line = line-number statement end-of-line
+3. line = statement end-of-line
-4. line-number = digit digit? digit? digit?
 5. end-of-line = \n
-6. end-line = line-number end-statement end-of-line
+6. end-line = end-statement end-of-line
 7. end-statement = END
-8. statement = data-statement / def-statement / dimension -statement / gosub-statement / goto-statement / if-then-statement / input-statement / let-statement / on-goto-statement / option-statement / print-statement / randomize-statement / read-statement / remark-statement / restore-statement / return-statement / stop-statement
+8. statement = data-statement / def-statement / dimension-statement / if-then-statement / input-statement / let-statement / option-statement / print-statement / randomize-statement / read-statement / remark-statement / restore-statement / stop-statement

 ### Examples
 999 END

 ### Semantics
-A BASIC program consists of a sequence of lines ordered by line-numbers, where the last line contains an end-statement.
+A BASIC program consists of a sequence of lines ordered from top to bottom, where the last line contains an end-statement.
 Lines are executed in sequential order, starting with the first line, until
 - a control statement point to some other line, or
 - a fatal exception occurs, resulting in the program termination, or
 - a stop-statement or end-statement is executed.